 $ sudo zypper install tmux

 Well, we have just installed Tmux.
-Let us go ahead and see some examples to learn how to use Tmux.
+Let us go ahead and see some examples on how to use Tmux.

 3. Tmux command usage with examples